-A: Yes, complete a change of major form in the Admissions Office (P204).
+A: Yes, complete a change of major form here.

 Q: What is considered a full-time load?

-A: full-time student is defined as one taking 12 or more credit hours per semester.
-Students wishing to remain on their parents' car insurance or health insurance must take 12 hours.
+A: A full-time student is defined as one taking 12 or more credit hours per semester.

 Q: How many hours can I take in one semester?